The Case Study of Vanitas: Manga

 Jeanne sucking Vanitas' blood was said to display a major sex appeal based on vampirism stories which stands out, according to several critics.

 By June 2021, The Case Study of Vanitas had over 5.5 million copies in circulation.
 Upon its release, the Japanese volumes appeared in charts from Oricon.
-Critics enjoyed the handling of Vanitas and setting and praised the mix of action, humor and adventure, while at the same time praising his relationship with Noe.
-The Fandom Post acclaimed the first manga volume as it exceeded his expectations.
+Critics enjoyed the handling of Vanitas and the setting, praising the mix of action, humor and adventure, as well as Vanitas's relationship with Noé.
+The Fandom Post praised the first manga volume, which exceeded the reviewer's expectations.
 Melina Dargis from The Fandom Post also wanted the manga to be adapted into an anime in 2017.
-The focus on romance between arcs was praised for its handling of Vanitas as hilarious character considering how poorly he reacts to his feelings towards Jeanne.
+The focus on romance between arcs was praised for its handling of Vanitas as a hilarious character considering how poorly he reacts to his feelings towards Jeanne.
 Manga News praised the handling of Vanitas through his tragic backstory, and noted that Mochizuki's handling of narrations is hard to follow.
-In a following review, The Fandom Post enjoyed the mix of action and multiple events occurring in the manga's seventh volume and that while the art was not that detailed, the action scenes made up for it.
-El Palomitrón said while there is no boys' love between the two leads due to the focus on other, more explored relationships, the reviewer found the connection between Vanitas and Noé deep and comparable to the one between Vanitas and Jeanne.
+In a subsequent review of the seventh volume, The Fandom Post praised the volume's dense mix of action and backstory, noting that while the artwork was less detailed than in previous volumes, the action scenes remained highly dynamic.
+El Palomitrón said that while there is no boys' love between the two leads due to the focus on other, more explored relationships, the reviewer found the connection between Vanitas and Noé to be deep and comparable to the one between Vanitas and Jeanne.

 The art was praised by Otaku USA for its handling of a steampunk setting as well as the characterization of the title character.
 Manga News enjoyed the multiple character designs, spanning from bishonen types to built bodies who interact together.
 Although the manga is published in a shōnen magazine, the art was compared with "beautiful shojo-esque art style" by Comic Book Resources, making it equal to Pandora Hearts.
 The Fandom Post claimed the art was "stunning", praising the details of every page, including the fight sequences.
 Anime News Network felt that the artwork was inspired by folklore and found the artwork appealing, due to the multiple designs and setting but sometimes it was hard to follow.